OBOAcademy/obook/01-ScientificComputing/automation.md

 Sometimes I start making the checklist days before I need it, so I have lots of time to think about it and improve it.
-If there's a job that I'm worried about, breaking it down into small pieces usually helps to make the job feel more manageable.
+If there's a job that I'm worried about, breaking it down into smaller pieces usually helps to make the job feel more manageable.
 Actually, I try to start every workday by skimming my (long) To Do list,